imh-talks/imh-talks.github.io/_pages/impressum.md

 permalink: /impressum/
 title: "Impressum"
 ---
-This is a non comercial hompage for the workshop on MLCN.
+This is a non-comercial website.

 ## Contact
 Thomas Wolfers - Chair of Organizing Committee